 “get in line”, perhaps you like to read the one paper of my own I recommended

 [Adv.
 Sci.
 Lett.
 17, 285-290 (2012), extended version at

 arxiv.org/abs/1205.6129]; sadly, I still can recommend nothing comparable

 in terms of proper, non-crackpot criticism of the memristor scandal.

-This reflects badly also on science blogs.
+This reflects badly on science blogs.
 They claim to be a new mechanism of oversight by pointing to very few instances like the scandal around arsenic life forms, where science blogs helped to criticize.
-However, science blogs mainly, if not just regurgitating press releases, glorify a systemically corrupt system that ever more inflates by constructing false knowledge.
-The bloggers suck up to the established in-crowds in the hope for a few morsels falling from the table, internet links from those who made it, a book deal to feed their narcissism.
+However, science blogs mainly regurgitate press releases and glorify a systemically corrupt system that inflates by constructing false knowledge.
+Bloggers suck up to the established in-crowds in the hope for a few morsels falling from the table, internet links from those who made it, a book deal to feed their narcissism.

 UPDATE IN REPLY TO COMMENTS:

 Please do not forget that the issue is not just terminology (the Wired article makes it out to be about some people being obsessed with words).
-The memristor, the one that was actually predicted, may actually exist!
-Just think about the Higgs boson: Would you agree to go with something fake instead of the real discovery, thus stopping the research for the actually predicted entity?
+The memristor, the one that was actually predicted, may exist!
+Would you agree to go with something fake instead of the real Higgs boson, thus stopping the research for the actually predicted entity?